Luchtfoto van de Waterkaravaan drijvende tuinen Coen Dijkstra

 Horti tecti

-This garden has all kinds of delights, big and small.
-The wooden frame with a planked bottom forms a “tub”.
+This garden has all kinds of sheltered spots, large and small.
+The wooden frame with a plank base forms a kind of tub.

 Schuimtuin